cukinhou/guitar-evaluator/README.md

-First you need to install Essentia MIR library as explained in http://essentia.upf.edu/documentation/installing.html Then un the following commands from GuitarEvaluator root folder:
+First you need to install Essentia MIR library as explained in http://essentia.upf.edu/documentation/installing.html Then in the following commands from GuitarEvaluator root folder:

 * easy_install pip (only if you don't have pip installed)